Dreaming of You (Selena song)

 "Dreaming of You" is a song recorded by American Tejano singer Selena and released by EMI Latin on August 14, 1995, as the title track and third single from her fifth and final studio album Dreaming of You.
 Recorded several weeks before Selena's death, the single was released with "Techno Cumbia" as its B-side track and was released posthumously along with the album.
 Composed by Franne Golde and Tom Snow, the pop ballad contains lyrics that explore feelings of longing and hope that the singer's love interest is thinking about her while she is dreaming of him at night.
 It was originally written in 1989 for American R&B group The Jets, who turned down the recording.
 Believing that the track had potential, Golde brought it to Selena, who recorded it for Dreaming of You.

 Critics praised the song for its ballad feel and its lyrical content, and some compared it to ballads recorded by Madonna and Paula Abdul.
 It received the Broadcast Music Incorporated pop award for having two million airplay impressions in 1996 and was listed by a number of publications as one of the best songs recorded by Selena in her musical career.
 The Los Angeles Times recognized it as one of the top 10 singles of 1995.
 The recording was also included in Bruce Pollock's book of The 7500 Most Important Songs for the Rock and Roll Era.
 The accompanying music video features a story about a girl who runs away from home to be with her lover.

 "Dreaming of You" peaked at number twenty-two on the US Billboard Hot 100 chart.
-In Canada, the track peaked at numbers thirty and seven on the RPM Top 100 Singles and Adult Contemporary charts, respectively.
+In Canada, the track peaked at numbers thirty and nine on the RPM Top 100 Singles and Adult Contemporary charts, respectively.
 As of 2010, the single has sold 254,000 digital downloads, and as of April 2015, has been streamed 788,000 times, according to Nielsen Soundscan.
 "Dreaming of You" became one of Selena's most popular and recognizable recordings and has since been covered by various artists.